guineawheek/wpihal-rs/README.md

 ## Things that could use some work

-* Testing on real hardware
 * Better guards against WPILib's overuse of `i32`s for things that are NOT i32 sized
-* macro-ized halsim wrapers
+* Macro-ized halsim wrapers
-* Versioning this in both the semver sense and the wpilib sense they are inconsistent with each other
+* Stability guarentees
 * NTCore support
 * Be more specific about usage of `&mut self` vs `&self` on wrapper types depending on if the underlying HAL impl is thread-safe (which implies `Send`/`Sync`)
 * `WPI_EventHandle` support (and `HAL_ProvideNewDataEventHandle` and friends)
-* CI systemcore sysroot